raaaimund/raaaimund.github.io/_posts/2019-12-06-slow-ssrs-report-rendering.md

 Use SQL server for filtering or sorting your data to reduce _TimeProcessing_ of your report.

+## Disable rendering of sub report

+Just setting the visibility based on an expression does not disable rendering of a sub report.
+Instead pass _Nothing_ as a value for the report parameter.

 For more tips there is a nice [YouTube video][5]{:target="_blank"} about performance of SSRS.

 [1]: https://docs.microsoft.com/en-us/sql/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports?view=sql-server-ver15